na-na-hi/renget/archive/scalyvidya.md

 Coming in both single player and even MUD forms, both are text adventures sharing the premise of the furry apocalypse happening, where defeat in combat, items, and certain scenes can transform the player.
 There are a few reptilian transformations as with some NPCs.
 Still under development, the Godot build appears to be a different game entirely.

 ####[Grove](https://grovedevelopment.itch.io/groverpgnsfw)
-A gay-oriented RPG Maker game with a humanoid dragon protagonist and some of his kin exploring cursed as fuck lands, with corruption as an overarching theme.
-Still under development, but reaching the end of story content at least unlocks a gallery for you to see bad end content without needing to throw battles.
+A gay-oriented RPG Maker game with a humanoid dragon protagonist and some of his kin exploring cursed as fuck lands, with corruption being the overarching theme.
+Still under development, but reaching the end of story content for a given build at least unlocks a gallery for you to see bad end content without needing to throw battles constantly.

+***

 ## Character Creators or Mods
 This is for anything with powerful enough player character editing or has any notable mods, but bears little relevance to /scaly/ in literally any other way.